kalpesh-drupal/portfolio/README.md

 Master of Servant Leadership.

-Associated degree of Webdeveloper and mobile app developer.
+Associated degree of Web developer and mobile app developer.

 Experience in web & mobile app development, consulting, and hotel operations.